Legal Commentary on Fla. Stat. § 736.1502

 History of Fla.
 Stat. § 736.1502

 Fla.
 Stat. § 736.1502 became law on July 1, 2021 as part of the Community Property Trust Act.
-It has not been amended or revised since that date.
+The statute section was then amended in 2025.

 Fla.
 Stat. § 736.1502 appears to be heavily influenced by Tenn.
 Code Ann. § 35-17-102.
 Indeed, at the time Florida’s Community Property Act was enacted, Tenn.
 Code Ann. § 35-17-102 listed the exact same seven terms in its list of definitions.
 Florida’s definitions have been partially lifted from Tennessee’s code.
 For example, Florida’s definition for “community property” lifts the phrase “community property trust during the marriage of the settlor spouses” and Florida’s definition of “decree” lifts the phrase “a judgment or other order of a court.”